 For patient transport with your (own) car, you can use your own car or that of someone else.
 For patient transport by taxi, you can use a taxi operator.
 For patient transport by public transport, you can use a public transport company.

-Are you requesting permission for the reimbursement of you accompaniment?
-If so, send us an explanation from the referrer of the need for the accompaniment.
+Are you requesting permission for the reimbursement of travel costs for your patient escort?
+If so, send us an explanation from the referrer explaining the need for the accompaniment.

 Please send requests for permission to:

 No stamp necessary.

 The information on this page is a brief outline of the reimbursements.
 No rights can be derived from this page.
 You can only derive rights from our insurance conditions.

 Your health insurance

 In My HollandZorg you will find all information about your health insurance policy.

 Have you chosen a healthcare provider with whom we have no contract?
 Then, we will reimburse according to our maximum rates.
 If the rate invoiced by the non-contracted care provider is higher than our maximum rates, you will have to pay the difference yourself.
 You will be able to find contracted care providers with our Care finder.